zanettiprado/rock-memory-game/README.md

-<h1 align="center">Memory Card Game</h1>
-<h2 align="center">Rock Star Version</h2>

-#
+# Memory Card Game
+## Rock Star Version
-This Memory Card game follows the same structure and goals as the classic version.
-In this updated version, you will have a deck of 20 cards containing 10 pairs.
-It is a simple and intuitive game, requiring you to flip over each card by clicking on it in order to find a matching pair.
-This is the first version of the Rok Stark memory game, featuring 10 famous and popular rock stars.
+This Memory Card game follows the classic version's structure and goals.
+However, this updated version includes a deck of 20 cards containing 10 pairs, featuring 10 famous and popular rock stars.
+The game is simple and intuitive, requiring players to click on each card to flip it over and find its matching pair.

-Before starting the game, you will be prompted to login and enter your name.
-Your name should contain at least 3 characters and no more than 12.
-Once you've filled in the appropriate space with your name, you will be able to click the start button and begin playing the game.
+Before starting the game, players will be prompted to log in and enter their name.
+The name should contain at least 3 and no more than 12 characters.
+Once the name is entered, players can click the start button and begin playing.

-On the next page, you will see the deck of cards.
-Click each card one by one until you have found all 10 pairs.
-The main objective of the game is to complete the game with the fewest attempts possible.
+Upon starting the game, players will be presented with a deck of cards.
+Clicking each card one by one will reveal its face, and players must find all 10 pairs to complete the game.
+The objective of the game is to complete it with as few attempts as possible.

-So, enjoy playing the Rok Star memory game!
+We hope you enjoy playing the Rok Star memory game!

 ![Login page - Presentation ](assets/documentation/responsiveness.png)

 # Live Demo